-Macro learning techniques often follow the following rules, when a macro $o{i,j}$ is being created from operator o_i and o_j (in that order):
+Macro learning techniques often follow the following rules, when a macro $o{i,j}$ is being created from operator $o_i$ and $o_j$ (in that order):

-- 1) o_i adds a predicate needed in the preconditions of o_j
+- 1) $o_i$ adds a predicate needed in the preconditions of $o_i$

 - 2) $o{i,j}$ is not complex

 - 3) the number of learned macros is small

-Rule 1) refers to a sort of coherency between o_i and o_i .
+Rule 1) refers to a sort of coherency between $o_i$ and $o_j$ .
 Theoretically, it is possible to generate a macro from independent operators, however, in practice it is not a very useful approach because then the number of possible instances of the macro can be very high and, moreover, there may not be a clear motivation for executing such independent operators in a specific sequence.
 Rules 2) and 3) ameliorate the utility problem: complex macros can have many groundings which are likely to introduce overheads which outweigh the benefits of macro use, and similarly, generation of many macros may bring the same shortcomings.
 Recent related work confirms that the better option is to generate a few and shorter macros rather than many or longer macros.
 For macros which are generated to have the same format as original operators, and thus are potentially planner independent, relevant state-of-the-art systems include MacroFF (Botea et al. 2005), Wizard (Newton et al. 2007) and the system developed by Chrpa (2010b).
 The CA-ED version of MacroFF uses a component abstraction technique for learning macros.
 In brief, abstract components are sets of static predicates referring to 'localities'.
 Static predicates provide a kind of matching between objects of different or the same types.
 An abstract component consists of such static predicates that, informally, can group objects into a single component.
-For instance, in the Depots domain, each hoist is placed at some location.
-Hence, at(?hoist, ?place) can form an abstract component since a hoist can be only at one place, in other words, we can have a mapping from the set of hoists to the set of places (locations).
-On the other hand, supports(?camera, ?mode) cannot form an abstract component since a camera might support more than one mode as well as a specific mode can be supported by more than one different cameras.
-So, we cannot have any mapping from the set of cameras to the set of modes (or the other way round).
+For instance, in the Depot's domain, assume that a hoist is placed at some location.
+Then at(?hoist, ?place) can form an abstract component since a hoist can be only at one place.
+On the other hand, supports(?camera, ?mode) cannot form an abstract component since a camera might support different modes as well as a mode can be supported by more different cameras.
 Abstract components are used to check the locality rule of a generated macro, that is, whether static predicates in a macro's precondition belong to the same abstract component.
 By pruning macros containing cycles and limiting numbers of arguments or predicates in macro preconditions, MacroFF is able to eliminate complex macros.
 Limiting the number of learned macros is done by selecting the n most used macros in training plans (which are solutions of simple problems).

 In Chrpa's approach, macros are learned from training plans by considering both adjacent actions, and non-adjacent actions which can be made adjacent by permutating the training plans (clearly the permutations considered must preserve the soundness of the plan).
-Macros are generated according to several criteria such as whether instances of one operator frequently follows (or precedes) instances of the other operator, and whether the number of the macro's arguments is small.
+Macros are generated according to several criteria such as whether instances of one operator frequently follows (or precedes) instances of the other operator, and whether the number of macro's arguments is small.
 No limit on how many macros can be generated is given a priori, but the priority is given to macros that could replace some original operators.
 Removing original operators is, however, incomplete in general, although it has been empirically shown on IPC benchmarks that solvability is lost very rarely (Chrpa 2010b).
-Whereas IPC benchmarks differ by number of objects, initial and goal situations often are found to be similar in structure.
+On the other hand, whereas IPC benchmarks differ by number of objects, initial and goal situations often are found to be similar in structure.